-By Elena Giannattasio, International Family Lawyer (New York & San Francisco), Multi-Jurisdictional Divorce, PLLC
+By Elena Giannattasio, International Family Lawyer in New York, Multi-Jurisdictional Divorce, PLLC

 The Philippines permits prenuptial agreements to determine the spouses’ marital property regime.
 Agreements must be in writing, voluntarily executed, and notarized.
 They must be recorded in the civil registry and, where relevant, the Registry of Property to bind third parties.